-- Tuberculin Skin Test negative PPD /or/ negative Chest X-Ray in compliance with affiliation agreement /or/ negative Quantiferon blood test (when PPD is not available.)
+- Measles, Mumps, & Rubella completed MMR series (2 doses) or positive antibody titers - Tuberculin Skin Test negative PPD /or/ negative Chest X-Ray in compliance with affiliation agreement /or/ negative Quantiferon blood test (when PPD is not available.)
 PPDs are required annually; however, if a student has a chest X-ray or Quantiferon blood screen initially, the student will fill out a questionnaire annually about their respiratory health.
-The Clinical Placement Coordinator or Dean will then determine from the questionnaire if the student needs a repeat screening.

-- Tetanus/Diphtheria/Pertussis (Tdap) Required every 10 years

-- Hepatitis B Completed Series (Series of

-3) or Positive Immune Titer (HbsAB)

-- Varicella (Chicken Pox) positive history of chickenpox - proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date
+The Clinical Placement Coordinator or Dean will then determine from the questionnaire if the student needs a repeat screening. - Tetanus/Diphtheria/Pertussis (Tdap) -Required every 10 years - Hepatitis B Completed Series (Series of 3) or Positive Immune Titer (HbsAB) - Varicella (Chicken Pox) positive history of chickenpox proof of varicella by immunization via titer or 2 vaccinations or note from doctor stating history of disease with doctor's signature and date

-- Flu shot This is an ANNUAL shot you must get every fall
+• Flu shot - This is an ANNUAL shot you must get every fall

-- Submit a signed and verifiable Physical Form School of Nursing-Student will use Platt's Physical Form

-- Current American Heart Association

-Basic Life Support/CPR for Healthcare

-Providers A number of our clinical

-sites only accept the "American Heart

-Association" direct CPR/BLS

-certification vs companies that are

-"Approved by the American Heart

-Association," students must go directly

-to the "American Heart Association" to

-get their CPR/BLS for Health Care

-Provider.